ceandrade/BrkgaMpIpr.jl/README.md

 BRKGA-MP-IPR uses a permissive BSD-like license and it can be used as it pleases you.
 And since this framework is also part of an academic effort, we kindly ask you to remember to cite the originating paper of this work.
-Indeed, Clause 4 estipulates that "all publications, softwares, or any other materials mentioning features or use of this software and/or the data used to test it must cite explicitly the following article":
+Indeed, Clause 4 estipulates that "all publications, softwares, or any other materials mentioning features or use of this software (as a whole package or any parts of it) and/or the data used to test it must cite the following article explicitly:":

 > C.E.
 Andrade.
 R.F.
 Toso, J.F.
 Gonçalves, M.G.C.
 Resende.
 The Multi-Parent
 > Biased Random-key Genetic Algorithm with Implicit Path Relinking. _European